 When it comes to a better ring seal, not only does the engine become more efficient through the four strokes of the engine, but less combustion gasses leaking into the crankcase means the engine oil stays cleaner longer.
 Clean oil and cooler oil protect the engine better, which increases oil life and the longevity of the engine itself.

-Total Seal offers the Total Conform rings in AP Steel and with their top line Diamond Finish, depending on the application and use of the engine.
+Total Seal offers Total Conform rings in AP Steel and with the top line Diamond Finish, depending on the application and use of the engine.
 Total Conform rings can be made from either stainless steel or tool steel, depending on the demand of the application.
 Due to these variances, it’s best to call one of Total Seal’s tech experts to discuss the engine build to ensure the best ring possible for the build.

 The cylinders of all engines experience some form of localized distortion due to heat, head bolt positions and sleeve materials.
 The best example to illustrate these differentiations is to use a big bore, long stroke engine.
 The temperatures at the top of the cylinder are higher than the temps at the bottom of the cylinder which leads to different rates of expansion.
 This example is especially prevalent in thin sleeve aluminum blocks as the materials expand unevenly under temperature changes.